Peterpiotr/siguren-documentation/docs/source/glossary.rst

       The wheel that is fitted to the hoisting shaft.

    Screw, Worm Screw or endless screw
       A shaft shaped with a screw at one side and spline of the other side.
-With the wheel, the screw is one of the main components of the MotoSuiveur.
+With the wheel, the screw is one of the main components of the MotoSuiveur®.

    Screwing or screwing rotation
       Clockwise rotation of the screw viewed from spline part of the screw shaft (right handside on the drawing).
-      On an irreversible MotoSuiveur such as the hydraulic version, the screwing rotation corresponds to the hoisting up rotation of the hoisting shaft and the wheel.
+      On an irreversible MotoSuiveur® such as the hydraulic version, the screwing rotation corresponds to the hoisting up rotation of the hoisting shaft and the wheel.

    Unscrewing or unscrewing rotation
       Anticlockwise rotation of the screw viewed from spline part of the screw shaft (right handside on the drawing).
-      On an irreversible MotoSuiveur such as the hydraulic version , the unscrewing rotation corresponds to the hoisting down rotation of the hoisting shaft and the wheel.
+      On an irreversible MotoSuiveur® such as the hydraulic version , the unscrewing rotation corresponds to the hoisting down rotation of the hoisting shaft and the wheel.

    Screwing/Unscrewing and up/down
-      Screwing and unscrewing are physically linked to the the worm screw of the MotoSuiveur.
+      Screwing and unscrewing are physically linked to the the worm screw of the MotoSuiveur®.
-      Since friction MotoSuiveurs are reversible, in some installations screwing can be up while down on others.
+      Since friction MotoSuiveur®s are reversible, in some installations screwing can be up while down on others.
-      On installations that have two MotoSuiveurs, they can be mounted in opposite direction.
+      On installations that have two MotoSuiveur®s, they can be mounted in opposite direction.

    Inward translation
       Translation of the screw as if the screw was rotating and translating in the screwing direction (clockwise).